UniversalDependencies/docs/_tpn/dep/advcl.md

 udver: '2'
 ---

-An adverbial clause modifier is a clause which modifies a verb or other predicate), as a modifier not as a core complement.
+An adverbial clause modifier is a clause which modifies another clause.
-This includes things such as a temporal clause, consequence, conditional clause, purpose clause, etc.
+This includes temporal clause,consequence, conditional clause, purpose clause, etc.
 The dependent must be clausal (or else it is an [advmod]()) and the dependent is the main predicate of the clause.

-Tupinambá adverbial dependent clauses require the verb to be in the gerund
+Tupinambá adverbial dependent clauses require the verb to be in the gerund ([VerbForm=Ger](https://universaldependencies.org/u/feat/VerbForm.html#Ger)).

 ~~~ sdparse
 Tasóne emonã tekó potá .
 I shall go wanting things this way